History with Politics BA (Hons)

 When you finish the course, our Careers and Employability service can help you find a job that puts your skills to work in the industry.
 After you leave the University, you can get help, advice and support for up to 5 years as you advance in your career.

-What you'll study on this BA (Hons) History with Politics course
+What you'll study on this BA (Hons) History with Politics degree

 - Introduction to Historical Research